-Parent filters (PF) refer to filters applied to a metric from the Dashboard or Insight.
 When designing a dashboard, users can add dashboard level, parent filters that will then filter the data for all insights on that dashboard.
-However, depending on how your LDM is built, these filters may show visible effects on some KPIs, and have no such effect on others.
+However, depending on how your LDM is built, these filters may show visible affects on some KPIs, and have no such effect on others.

 With/Without Parent Filter

-The MAQL Metric editor offers an option to override the application of some or all of the parent filters (PF) to a specific metric.
+The MAQL Metric editor offers an option to override the application of some or all of the parent filters to a specific metric.
 Here’s a quick guide:

-WITH PF EXCEPT Filter 1,Filter 2,…,etc. - All parent filters are applicable, except for Filter 1 (F1), Filter 2 (F2),…, etc. This option allows you to selectively prevent certain filters from affecting a metric.
+• WITH Parent Filter EXCEPT F1,F2,…,etc. - All parent filters are applicable, except for parent filters F1, F2, …, etc. This option allows you to selectively prevent certain filters from affecting a metric.

 For more in depth information on Parent Filter overrides, please check out this page.